 Fitzgerald strikes out at the dissipated, loose morals of his age by making confused and fragmentary his fictitious world.
 When Nick eventually escapes from Myrtle’s party, he finds himself with McKee, the photographer (4344).
 They are first shown almost plunging down the elevator shaft (44).

-Significantly enough a number of characters do not finish their sentences.
-For instance Gatsby’s finely worded repartees are often interrupted midway: ‘Gatsby began leaving his elegant sentences unfinished. ‘(70) or ‘I am the son of some wealthy people in the Middle West – all dead now'(71), the lyrical flight is suddenly brought to a halt for no perceptible reason as if the speaker gave up any idea of making an impression on his interlocutor.
+Significantly enough several characters do not finish their sentences.
+For instance, Gatsby’s finely worded repartees are often interrupted midway: ‘Gatsby began leaving his elegant sentences unfinished. ‘(70) or ‘I am the son of some wealthy people in the Middle West – all dead now'(71), the lyrical flight is suddenly brought to a halt for no perceptible reason as if the speaker gave up any idea of making an impression on his interlocutor.

 B. Disjointed time and hurried movements